After almost twenty years of working on Hollywood Films, the most common question I'm asked is what famous people I've met.

 And then there is the Photo Series called, "From Houtongs to Hi-rises", which is a commentary on the disappearance of centuries-old communal living in China, with the mass destruction of Houtongs in the cities, as they become replaced with the isolation of modern apartment living.

-More recently I investigated the story of grief, which is a common story that connects us all - this narrative conceptual sculpture series is called "Letting Go".
+More recently I investigated the story of grief, which is a common story.
+This narrative conceptual sculpture series is called "Letting Go".

 It's the stories that connect us.